 Challenge yourself to see Maine with a fresh perspective.

-Past student work (clockwise): Andy Edelstein, Austin Halpern, Nancy Crute, Lyn Harrison, Randall Gebhardt, Sharon Emmons, Dayne Greineder
+clockwise: Andy Edelstein, Austin Halpern, Nancy Crute, Lyn Harrison, Randall Gebhardt, Sharon Emmons, Dayne Greineder.

 Instructor: Alissa Hessler

 Alissa Hessler is an art director, photographer and instructor, with over a decade of creative industry experience.
 Her clients include industry giants Nordstrom, Microsoft, Boeing, Edelman, Colliers International and Starbucks.
 Hessler was a project manager and photography art director at the award-winning design firm Turnstyle Studio in Seattle.
 At Turnstyle she was responsible for sourcing commercial photographers for projects and developed a keen eye for selecting the best talent for specific jobs.
 Following Turnstyle, she joined the Global PR team for smartphone giant, HTC.
 At HTC, she was the creative director and project manager for all product launches, bringing over twenty devices to market at couture press events around the world.

 Jacob Hessler's photography has been described as introspective, nostalgic, meditative and spiritual.
 Focusing primarily on large-scale landscapes, his keen eye and use of scale connects viewers with the vastness of the human experience.
 His images feel expansive and serene, with a whispering tension between the familiar and the deeply mysterious.
 Hessler’s signature style has developed a strong following of collectors and interior designers around the world.